Post job

 Arlington Heights, IL job

 Care Access is working to make the future of health better for all.
-With hundreds of research locations, mobile clinics, and clinicians across the globe, we bring world-class research and health services directly into communities that often face barriers to care.
+With hundreds of research locations, mobile clinics, and clinicians across the globe, we bring world-class research and health services directly to communities that often face barriers to care.
 We are dedicated to ensuring that every person has the opportunity to understand their health, access the care they need, and contribute to the medical breakthroughs of tomorrow.
 With programs like Future of Medicine, which makes advanced health screenings and research opportunities accessible to communities worldwide, and Difference Makers, which supports local leaders to expand their community health and wellbeing efforts, we put people at the heart of medical progress.
 Through partnerships, technology, and perseverance, we are reimagining how clinical research and health services reach the world.
 Together, we are building a future of health that is better and more accessible for all.
 To learn more about Care Access, visit ******************* How This Role Makes a Difference We are seeking a highly skilled and experienced Principal Investigator to join our team.
 As the Principal Investigator, you will be responsible for oversight of all clinical trials according to study protocols, company processes, and GCP.
 How You'll Make An Impact * Provide overall medical oversight and medical review of protocols in conformance with good clinical practice * Review sponsor provided safety reports. * Review and maintain accurate case report forms. * Ensure that the safety and well-being of all participants in the study at the trial site are protected * Assess subject response to therapy, evaluate and address adverse experiences * Perform physical assessments, examinations and study procedures as required by study protocols * Train Sub-Investigators and study staff members on protocol and protocol specific procedures.
 Provide medical support to sub-investigators and study staff for protocol-related issues including protocol clarifications, inclusion/exclusion determinations, and issues of patient safety and/or eligibility. * Review the inclusion/exclusion criteria, endpoint criteria, and investigational product use with the internal research team. * Complete the necessary Care Access and protocol specific trainings * Comply with ICH GCP (International Conference on Harmonization - Good Clinical Practice) and all applicable regulatory requirements * Participate in monitoring visits and sponsor meetings; allow monitoring and auditing by sponsors and inspection by appropriate regulatory agencies The Expertise Required * Excellent written and verbal communication skills * Ability to effectively prioritize tasks in a fast-paced environment * Attention to detail and ability to maintain confidentiality when handling sensitive information. * Critical thinking, dynamic problem-solving skills Certifications/Licenses, Education, and Experience: * Previous experience as a Principal Investigator is required; 2 years prior experience as a Principal Investigator or Sub-Investigator, preferred * Training and certification in Good Clinical Practice (GCP) * MD or DO with an active, unrestricted medical license (medical license must be valid in the state in which the research is conducted) How We Work Together * Location: Arlington Heights, IL.
 This role requires 100% of work to be performed on site. * Travel: This is an onsite position with less than 10% travel requirements.
 Occasional planned travel may be required as part of the role. * Physical demands associated with this position Include: The ability to use keyboards and other computer equipment. * Walking - 20% * Standing - 20% * Sitting - 20% * Lifting - 20% * Up to 25 lbs * Over 25 lbs * Overhead * Driving - 20% * Exposure to blood borne pathogens - Yes The expected salary range for this role is $200,000 - $400,000 USD per year for full time team members.
 Diversity & Inclusion We work with and serve people from diverse cultures and communities around the world.
 We are stronger and better when we build a team representing the communities we support.
 We maintain an inclusive culture where people from a broad range of backgrounds feel valued and respected as they contribute to our mission.
 We are an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to, and will not be discriminated against on the basis of, race, color, religion, sex, sexual orientation, gender identity or expression, pregnancy, age, national origin, disability status, genetic information, protected veteran status, or any other characteristic protected by law.
 Care Access is unable to sponsor work visas at this time.
 If you need an accommodation to apply for a role with Care Access, please reach out to: ********************************

-$71k-90k yearly est. 24d ago
+$71k-90k yearly est. 49d ago

 • Substitute Teacher